SWMC/SWMC-HEX/README.md

+SWMC-HEX
-SWMC-HEX - Open Source Hashing Exchange (based on wlox an Open Source Cryptocurrency Exchange)
+Open Source Hashing Exchange (based on wlox an Open Source Cryptocurrency Exchange)
 =======
 (**THESE FILES ARE STILL IN THERE ORIGINAL FORMAT - CHANGES TO THE CODE HAVE NOT YET BEGUN**)

 WLOX is an open source alternative currency exchange, created to facilitate the exchange of cryptocurrencies for multiple fiat currencies.
-At this point, the only cryptocurrency supported is **Bitcoin**.
-It is not difficult, however, to adapt this project for the use of other cryptocurrencies.
+SWMC-HEX will be a modified version of wlox for the purpose of creating a Hashing Exchange, this process has just begun and no code has been modified at this time...

 WLOX is configured to use Crypto Capital Corporation as a banking services provider.
 For more information about them, please visit http://www.cryptocapital.co.